In this post, we’re going to explore some of the best practices around selling remotely.

 The real trick to using video for remote sales is less about using it to connect “face to face” and more about using it to create little personalized moments that stand out during the sales process.

 Get creative.
 Encourage your team members to record short video follow-ups that address any questions prospects may have.
 Have them record thank you videos.
 Anything they can do to add a more personal touch during sales is going to help your company stand out.
 Keep the videos short, though.
 Three to five minutes is a good length, with shorter being better.

 Doing this helps your sales team stand out a little more in a sea of emails and phone calls.

 Have a dedicated workspace (and focus on comfort)

 Just like in the office, making sure your salespeople have a dedicated workspace when working remotely can have a huge impact on the productivity of your team.
 It’s better for focus, it reduces interruptions, and it also helps keep workplace information safe.

-Make sure your team knows they should prioritize a comfortable work space.
-Provide the option for your team members to purchase a standing desk, ergonomic chair, or other type of furniture (reimbursed by the company) that will enable them to work productively and comfortably.
+Make sure your team knows they should prioritize a comfortable workspace.
+Provide the option for your team members to purchase a standing desk, ergonomic chair, or other types of furniture (reimbursed by the company) that will enable them to work productively and comfortably.